 Protect Your Ass-ets

 We live in a litigation crazed world nowadays.
 Every small business is at risk of lawsuits or other claims that can arise from business failure, error or negligence.
 These types of risks can never be fully avoided and are another cost of doing business.
 However, by acknowledging these risks and taking preemptive action you can substantially mitigate the dangers and potential costs of such claims.

-Under a sole proprietorship the owner is personally responsible for all debts and liabilities and legal costs of the business.
+Under a sole proprietorship, the owner is personally responsible for all debts and liabilities and legal costs of the business.
 These debts may include credit cards, business loans or liabilities arising out of lawsuits.
-If the small business operating as a sole proprietorship is unable to fulfill these debts a creditor almost certain to seek restitution through the forced sale of personal assets (house, car, investments) of the owner in court.
+If the small business operating as a sole proprietorship is unable to fulfill these debts a creditor is almost certain to seek restitution through the forced sale of personal assets (house, car, investments) of the owner in court.

 A corporation allows for an owner/shareholder to separate him or herself from the legal responsibilities of the business.
 If the corporation is unable to pay debts or liabilities the creditor or plaintiff may only seek assets owned by the corporation and not the shareholder.
-There are certain situations in which a shareholder may be personally liability, such as providing personal guarantees for corporate debts, remitting sales tax and payroll remittances, so talking with a knowledgeable lawyer is always a good idea.
+There are certain situations in which a shareholder may be personally liable, such as providing personal guarantees for corporate debts, and remitting sales tax and payroll remittances, so talking with a knowledgeable lawyer is always a good idea.

 Taxes and the entire process around them can be confusing, but they are inevitable.
 By being proactive you can ensure you’re not taking any more of a financial tax hit than necessary.